 Manage GCP Instant Snapshot IAM Bindings

-The gcp:compute/instantSnapshotIamBinding:InstantSnapshotIamBinding resource, part of the Pulumi GCP provider, grants IAM roles to multiple members on instant snapshots while preserving other role assignments.
-This guide focuses on three capabilities: binding roles to multiple members, adding time-based conditional access, and incrementally adding single members.
+The gcp:compute/instantSnapshotIamBinding:InstantSnapshotIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Compute Engine instant snapshots, controlling which identities can access snapshot resources.
+This guide focuses on three capabilities: binding roles to multiple members, time-limited access with IAM Conditions, and non-authoritative member additions.

-IAM bindings reference existing instant snapshots by name, zone, and project.
-The snapshot must exist before you attach policies.
+IAM bindings reference existing instant snapshots and grant access to users, service accounts, or groups.
 The examples are intentionally small.
-Combine them with your own snapshot resources and identity management.
+Combine them with your own snapshot resources and organizational IAM principals.

 Grant a role to multiple members at once

-Teams managing snapshot access often need to grant the same role to multiple users or service accounts simultaneously.
+Teams managing snapshot access often need to assign the same role to multiple users simultaneously, ensuring consistent permissions across a group.

 import * as pulumi from "@pulumi/pulumi";